scoreyb/obs-panels/README.md

 Set the width and height to match your project resolution (e.g. 1920 x 1080, 4k is also supported)

+Uncheck the box 'Refresh browser when scene becomes active'

 Press OK

 Ensure that the browser layer is at the top of your display: *Right click > Order > Move to top*